The X Factor (British TV series) series 9: Live shows

 The live shows started on 6 October 2012.
 Each week, the contestants perform on Saturday, with the voting lines opening before the performances for the first time in the history of the show.
 The results are announced on Sunday, with the bottom two contestants being announced and then judges choosing which of the two to eliminate after the contestants perform another song of their choice (the final showdown).
 If the judges' votes are tied, the result goes to deadlock and the act with the fewest public votes is eliminated.
 As with previous series, each live show has a different theme.
 The results show features a group performance by the remaining contestants and guest live performances.
 The live final took place in Manchester on 8 and 9 December, at Manchester Central.
 It is the first time the final has been hosted outside London.
 On 26 August, it was reported that contestants would be able to perform their own material during the live shows, after original songs proved to be popular with the crowds during the audition stages.

 Each results show featured musical performances from at least two artists, while occasionally, artists performed on the main performances show.
 Leona Lewis and Ne-Yo performed on the first results show, while series 7 runner-up Rebecca Ferguson and Taylor Swift appeared on the second.
 The third results show featured Labrinth with Emeli Sandé and series 5 runners-up JLS. fun. and Robbie Williams performed the following week, and Rita Ora and No Doubt both performed in the fifth week.
 The sixth week included performances from series 7 contestants One Direction, Ed Sheeran and series 8 winners Little Mix.
 Alicia Keys and The Xtra Factor presenter and series 6 runner-up Olly Murs performed during the seventh live result show, while Rihanna and Bruno Mars performed on the eighth.
 The semi-final results show featured performances from Pink and judge Tulisa, who was due to perform the previous week, but due to the delay of the release of her new single, postponed her performance.
 The live final featured performances from Kylie Minogue, Ora and Kelly Clarkson, and the final three performed duets with their mentors, with Only Boys Aloud appearing during Douglas and Scherzinger's, while the final results show featured performances from One Direction, Sandé and Rihanna.
+In 2025, Ella Henderson revealed that she would’ve duetted with Adele during the final on her track Someone Like You whilst Rylan Clark revealed his planned duet partner was Minogue and their planned song was On a Night Like This.